-Claude Marchessault is an educator, lawyer and the executive director of the British Columbia Teachers’, College and Public Service pension plans.
+Claude Marchessault is an educator, lawyer and the former executive director of the British Columbia Teachers’, College and Public Service pension plans.

 These are the views of the author and not necessarily those of Benefits Canada.